codybuell/advent-of-code-bot/README.md

 ### Running in Docker

 1. Update the crontab to your desired schedule.
 Defaults to checking for new stars every 30 minutes and posts the leaderboard at 7am.
+The crontab will also constrain runs to December 1st through 25th, update if needed.

 2. Build the container.